-Nehemiah was a Jew, who had been born in the land of Israel's captivity, but had risen to the trusted position of cup-bearer to the king, himself.
-He was living under the rulership of the great Persian empire, which had overthrown the blasphemous, Babylonian kingdom, which had conquered and enslaved the nation, so many years before.
+Nehemiah was a Jew who had been born in the land of Israel's captivity, but had risen to the trusted position of cup-bearer to the king, himself.
+He was living under the rulership of the great Persian empire which had overthrown the blasphemous, Babylonian kingdom, which had conquered and enslaved the nation of Israel so many years before.

-But Jerusalem was on the main highway between Egypt and Assyria and a constant flow of traffic and information, regarding the state of affairs in Jerusalem, reached the ears of Nehemiah - and his book opens with a glimpse, of this servant of God, receiving some distressing news from his homeland, which caused Nehemiah's countenance to become sad and his heart to almost break when he heard that.. the remnant there in the province who survived the captivity are in great distress and reproach, and the wall of Jerusalem is broken down and its gates are burned with fire.
+But Jerusalem was on the main highway between Egypt and Assyria and a constant flow of traffic and information, regarding the state of affairs in Jerusalem, reached the ears of Nehemiah - and his book opens with a glimpse of this servant of God receiving some distressing news from his homeland, which caused Nehemiah's countenance to become sad and his heart to almost break when he heard it: "The remnant there in the province who survived the captivity are in great distress and reproach, and the wall of Jerusalem is broken down and its gates are burned with fire."

-It was Hanani, one of Nehemiah's brethren from Jerusalem, who shared this distressing news with him, which caused Nehemiah to weep and mourn over the terrible state of his nation, and the shocking decline of his people - But it also caused him to turn to the Lord with a pleading prayer of repentance and an urgent petition for God, to move in the lives of His people.
+It was Hanani, one of Nehemiah's brethren from Jerusalem, who shared the distressing news with Nehemiah which caused him to weep and mourn over the terrible state of his nation and the shocking decline of his people.
+But it also caused him to turn to the Lord with a pleading prayer of repentance and an urgent petition for God to move in the lives of His people.

-It was following his repentant prayer and urgent request for God, to fulfil His promises to Israel and to do mighty things within the nation, that God took Nehemiah, and used him in a wonderful way to be the man who was used, mightily of God, to oversee the rebuilding of the walls of the holy city of Jerusalem.
+It was following his repentant prayer and urgent request for God to fulfil His promises to Israel and to do mighty things within the nation, that God took Nehemiah and used him in a wonderful way to oversee the rebuilding of the walls of the holy city of Jerusalem.

-There is much that we, in the church age, can learn from the life of Nehemiah.
-When he received this distressing news, he did not give up hope, or 'throw in the towel'.
-Nehemiah grieved deeply about sin and repented of his nations rebellion against the Lord.
+There is much that we, in the Church Age, can learn from the life of Nehemiah.
+When he received this distressing news, he did not give up hope or 'throw in the towel'.
+Nehemiah grieved deeply and repented of his nations rebellion against the Lord.
 He reminded God of His promises that had been given to Israel and of the everlasting faithfulness of the Lord towards His people.
-He also became a servant, who heeded the voice of God.. and was willing to be used by God to forward His plans and purposes.
-And as a result, Nehemiah was used mightily, in repairing the wall, and replacing the burned gates of the holy city - as recorded in his book.
+He also became a servant who heeded the voice of God and was willing to be used by God to forward His plans and purposes.
+And as a result, Nehemiah was used mightily in repairing the wall and replacing the burned gates of the holy city - as recorded in his book.

-As members of the body of Christ, we too, like Nehemiah, have a choice.. when we hear of the terrible things that are going on in Christendom today.. where false teachers and doctrines of demons proliferate.
-We can compromise our faith by allowing unbiblical doctrine, legalistic practices, a works-based salvation, a watered-down gospel, angel-worship and a plethora of extra biblical practices, including Chrislam to influence us OR we can behave like Nehemiah.
-We can either permit New Age pantheism, contemporary polytheism, Pagan practices, transendental meditation, Marian apparitions, false 'christs' and another 'Jesus', which is infiltrating the life-blood of the Church of God to affect us..
-OR we can act like Nehemiah.
+As members of the Body of Christ, we too, like Nehemiah, have a choice when we hear of the terrible things that are going on in Christendom today... where false teachers and doctrines of demons proliferate.
+We can compromise our faith by allowing unbiblical doctrine, legalistic practices, a works-based salvation, a watered-down gospel, angel-worship, and a plethora of extra biblical practices, including Chrislam to influence us OR we can behave like Nehemiah.
+We can either permit New Age pantheism, contemporary polytheism, Pagan practices, transcendental meditation, Marian apparitions, false 'christs' and another 'Jesus', which is infiltrating the life-blood of the Church of God to affect us OR we can act like Nehemiah.